Cloudy0x/MacAdr/README.md

 # MacAdr

-Hello

-i make a python script that say you about mac address OUI
+a python script that say you about mac address OUI

-just put file in same folder
+put file in same folder
 OUI file is from standards-oui.ieee.org

-i hope it will be helpful :)